2600hz/kazoo/core/kazoo_voicemail/doc/index.md

 ## Retention duration

 There is a new configuration parameter `message_retention_duration` under `system_config/callflow/voicemail` for how many days voicemail messages should be considered when accessing a voicemail box.
-This duration also applies to deleting heard and or old messages as well.

-## Clean old and heard messages

-For deleting old messages and heard messages you can use `kvm_maintenance:cleanup_heard_voicemail/1`.